stas-sultanov/azure-monitor-telemetry/doc/readme.md

 ### Initialize with Authentication

-The following example demonstrates how to initialize the `TelemetryClient` with Entra authentication.
+The following example demonstrates how to initialize the `TelemetryClient` class with Entra authentication.

 Prerequisite
 ```bash